Explaining the Diagnosis

 When to tell:

 For younger children, wait until you have definitive information on the extent of your illness and an understanding of your treatment.
 Younger kids might have a plethora of questions when it comes to your illness so, knowing the details will help prepare you with answers.
 Also, make sure you deliver the news in a comfortable and safe environment for your children.
-Sharing the news abruptly or out in the public might trigger anxiety and make them feel less secure.
+Sharing the news abruptly or out in public might trigger anxiety and make them feel less secure.

 What to say: